Sanitation district lawyer accused of conflict of interest

 Arroyo Grande Mayor Caren Ray Russom also voiced concerns about the conflict of interest before asking the board to bring the issue back for further discussion on Jan.
 15.

-“I’m confused by that, you talked about ‘that wall’ that is defensible, but the wall, the wall has got Swiss cheese, let’s just say,” Ray Russum said.
+“I’m confused by that, you talked about ‘that wall’ that is defensible, but the wall, the wall has got Swiss cheese, let’s just say,” Ray Russum told Trujillo.

 On Jan.
 8, Trujillo submitted a letter of resignation, giving the district 30 days notice.